 By Julie Zhu and Julia Fioretti

-Babytree and Alibaba did not provide an immediate comment.
-The people close to the deal declined to be identified as the information was not yet public.
+Tencent Music declined to comment.
+The sources declined to be identified as the information was not public.